5up3rc/bashistdb/README.md

 Currently the most useful command not covered until here is `-g`.
 G stands for global and makes your query to search for commands from all users at any host.

+An important knob is the `lowmem` build tag.
+Bashistdb uses scrypt to generate a new key for each new network message.
+Whilst secure, it can make bashistdb in server mode to use too much RAM and thus lead to a DoS attack.
+Scrypt's protection model is to use much RAM and CPU so that an attacker won't be able to bruteforce your password.
+A light use bashistdb thus will use about 80MiB of RAM.
+If some network messages overlap though, it may use a few hunderd MiBs.

+You can use the lowmem build tag (`go get -tags lowmem github.com/andmarios/bashistdb`) to get a version of bashistdb that tries to free memory agressively, thus usually staying below 20MiB of RAM and occasionally rising shortly to 44 or more, depending on simultaneous network connections.
+Performance wise this is sub-optimal but if you are on a low-end server it is necessary.

 License
 -------